Degree Requirements/Audit (DARS)

 You have to know where you stand before you can choose courses, but degree requirements can be confusing.
 Rather than figure this out on your own, there's a tool you can use to determine exactly where you stand: a degree audit.

-The Degree Audit Reporting System (DARS), available through Dal Online, gives you a personalized and current snapshot of where you stand in meeting your degree's requirements.
+The Degree Audit Reporting System (DARS), available through Dal Online, gives you a personalized and current snapshot of where you stand in meeting your program(s)'s requirements.
 It lists your complete and/or incomplete requirements and the courses needed to fulfill each requirement.
 You can also use it to check that courses you are considering taking will meet your requirements using the course cart/planned courses feature.

 To begin a degree audit

 - Login to Dal Online and, under Web for Students, click on Degree Audit Reporting System (DARS) then Submit an Audit.

 - Your current program will be the default in the program selection drop-down box.
 Other current and previous programs are also available by selecting them in the drop-down box. * Then click Run Audit.